ShaydonBodemar/pennymac-exercise/README.md

 # TODO
 ## Missing Data
 Since there were missing data values in 'w_data.dat', the manner in which the DataFrame was populated would be very erroneous if the data at or past these missing values were to be accessed.
 This could be fixed without too much trouble, but I did not do it for this exercise since it was not necessary.

-## Dynamic Filenames
-For the `run_exercise.py`, dynamic filenames could easily be implemented instead of hard-coded as they are.
-I did not add this feature since I was only working with one file of each type.

 # Thank You
 Thank you for giving me the opportunity to showcase my work and technical abilities with this coding exercise.